Support Intelligent, In-Depth, Trustworthy Journalism.

 Here is where he stands on nine key issues.

-In 2016, Sanders refused corporate donations and relied on small donors to fund his White House campaign.
-He has proposed a constitutional amendment that would effectively reverse the Supreme Court’s Citizen United ruling and ban corporations and nonprofits from unlimited campaign expenditures.
-The independent senator would also require any organization to disclose election-related campaign expenditures of $10,000 or more.
+Like he did in 2016, Sanders has refused corporate donations and relied on small donors to fund his White House campaign.
+He has proposed a constitutional amendment that would effectively reverse the Supreme Court’s Citizen United ruling and ban corporations and nonprofits from making unlimited campaign expenditures.
+He would also require any organization to disclose election-related campaign expenditures of $10,000 or more.